Dineshkarthik/awesome-data-science-and-engineering/README.md

-# Data Science & Engineering
+# Awesome Data Science & Engineering

 A curated list of Data Science and Engineering frameworks, tools, libraries and related list of tutorials.
 This mostly covers python related opensource ones ranging from beginner to intermediate levels.